bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 **Lab01-01.dll**
 Taking into consideration that the functions _CloseHandle_, _CreateMutexA_, _CreateProcessA_, _OpenMutexA_ and _Sleep_ are imported from _KERNEL32.DLL_, we can assume that the _.dll_ will start a process, and sleep (pause its execution) for a certain amount of time, most likely as an evasive measure.
 [DependencyWalker_Lab01-01.dll_CreateProcess][DepWalkerLab01-01.dll_CreateProcess]
-Also, finding the IP address : 127.26.152.13, and the socket specific functions, such as _connect_,_bind_ imported from _WS2_32.DLL_ lead us to think that it might connect to a C2 server in order to receive further commands, or to download other malware.
+Also, finding the IP address : 127.26.152.13, and the socket specific functions, such as _connect_,_bind_ imported from _WS2_32.DLL_ led us into thinking that it might connect to a C2 server in order to receive further commands, or to download other malware.
 [DependencyWalker_Lab01-01.dll_Socket][DepWalkerLab01-01.dll_socket]

 **Lab01-01.exe**
-The _.exe_ imports functions such as _FindNextFileA_, _FindFirstFileA_, _CreateFile_, _CopyFile_, indicate that the malware will search for specific files and also create and compy some of them.
+The _.exe_ imports functions such as _FindNextFileA_, _FindFirstFileA_, _CreateFile_, _CopyFile_, indicate that the malware will search for specific files and also create and copy some of those.
 [DependencyWalker_Lab01-01.exe Imports][DepWalkerLab01-01.exe_Imports]

 > 5.Are there any other files or host-based indicators that you could look for